VCHSRobots/VisionSystem2020/DESIGNDOC.md

 Work to Implement: Camera Calibration has yet to be figured out - it may take some time

 ORB Feature Extractor with Quality Filtering:
-Uses ORB features extracted from multiple training images, and uses a quality filter to pick the best ones.
-The chosen features are then used in detection to find a Homography and object orientation.
+Finds the best ORB features by using a quality filter on multiple reference images.
+The chosen features are then used with a FLANN feature matcher to find a Homography and object orientation.
 Note: With only one training image, ORB was not reliable in experimental tests.
 However, multiple images and a good quality filter should solve that issue.
 Pros:
   Only uses one camera